-We have toll free hotline numbers for different jurisdictions in the world, a Whistleblower email address tellus@thepalladiumgroup.com, and the option to report allegations through our PO BOX or Protected Disclosure Officers.
-The Whistleblower Hotline is advertised in all offices from which Palladium conducts business and is available to be used by our own people, as well as clients, contractors, suppliers, people in the communities we serve, and anyone else who encounters us.
+The Integrity Hotline is advertised in all offices from which Palladium conducts business, on our public-facing website and internal communication channels, and is available to be used by our own people, as well as clients, contractors, suppliers, people in the communities we serve, and anyone else who encounters us.
+Palladium takes any report received seriously and the organisation has a zero-tolerance policy towards retaliation.

+4.5.
 Other Relevant Initiatives

-- UK Modern Slavery Working Group (MSWG) Membership.
-Palladium remains a member of the UN Global Compact Network UK Modern Slavery Working Group (MSWG). - Business Development: We have strengthened our risk assessment policy to ensure that we assess the potential risk of modern slavery and human trafficking in our business development pipeline.
-Risk assessment is widely based assessing country risk, industry, or product risk as well as supply chain risk.
+Business Development: We have strengthened our risk assessment policy to ensure that we assess the potential risk of modern slavery and human trafficking in our business development pipeline.
+Risk assessment is widely based - assessing country risk, industry, or product risk as well as supply chain risk.

-- Training: We undertake an internal training package on the risk, effect, and methods of uncovering modern slavery, for use within Palladium and our Business Partners. - KPIs: Our corporate Key Performance Indicators include training employees and raising corporate awareness of modern slavery; improving internal reporting mechanisms of incidents of modern slavery; and building the capacity of our supply chain to improve their modern slavery policies.
-In 2022 we sought to increase the ambition of these KPIs - KPI 1: Training and capacity building of employees about modern slavery issues and increasing awareness.
+Training: We undertake an internal training package on the risk, effect, and methods of uncovering modern slavery, for use within Palladium and our Business Partners.

+KPIs: Our corporate Key Performance Indicators include training employees and raising corporate awareness of modern slavery; improving internal reporting mechanisms of incidents of modern slavery; and building the capacity of our supply chain to improve their modern slavery policies.
+In 2023 we sought to increase the ambition of these KPIs